Updated July 6, 2023

 - Other extraordinary gains or losses

 It is essential from the business perspective because it tells us about the business’s operating efficiency.
 It includes direct and indirect costs related to the company.
-Direct costs such as those that impact revenue generation like the cost of goods sold, manufacturing expenses, labor expenses and wages, power and utility costs, etc. Indirect costs are also related to business operations, but they do not impact the operations as immensely as direct costs.
-Such indirect costs are commissions, staff salaries, administrative expenses, non-essential expenses, bills, expenditures unrelated to revenue generation, etc.
+Direct costs such as those that impact revenue generation like the cost of goods sold, manufacturing expenses, labor expenses and wages, power, and utility costs, etc. Indirect costs are also related to business operations but do not impact the operations as much as direct costs.
+Such indirect costs are commissions, staff salaries, administrative expenses, non-essential expenses, bills, and expenditures unrelated to revenue generation.

-It can be measured either by a vertical analysis or by a comparative analysis.
-In vertical analysis, the company measures operating margin, i.e., operating incomes divided by revenues, to understand if the same is increasing or decreasing yearly.
-Likewise, it is an absolute value that can also be measured each passing year.
-In a comparative analysis, the operating incomes and margins are plotted against the importance of other similar businesses to know if there are any deviations from the industry average, etc.
+The company measures operating margin, which is the division of operating incomes by revenues, to understand whether it increases or decreases yearly.
+Similarly, the company can measure it as an absolute value each passing year.
+In a comparative analysis, the company plots operating incomes and margins against the importance of other similar businesses to determine if there are any deviations from the industry average, etc.